 Logan Steele is an assistant professor in the Information Systems and Decision Sciences Department at the Muma College of Business.
-He joined USF in 2017 after completing a PhD in industrial and organizational psychology at the University of Oklahoma.
+He joined USF in 2017.

 In the course of exploring these and related areas, he has been published in the Journal of Applied Psychology, the Journal of Management, The Leadership Quarterly and the Journal of Business Ethics.
 He teaches organizational assessment at the undergraduate level, which focuses on equipping students with the skills needed to understand and solve complex problems in organizations.
 He has also taught courses in organizational behavior, psychology of leadership, introduction to industrial and organizational psychology and research methods.

 Steele earned a PhD and a master's degree in industrial and organizational psychology from the University of Oklahoma and a bachelor's degree in psychology from Whitworth University.

 - Hardy III, J. H., Day, E. A., & Steele, L. M., (in press), "Interrelationships Among Self-Regulatory Processes: Toward a Dynamic Process-Based Model of Self-Regulated Learning," Journal of Management.

 - Steele, L. M., Johnson, G., & Medeiros, K.E., (2018), "Looking Beyond the Generation of Creative Ideas: Confidence in Evaluating Ideas Predicts Creative Outcomes," Personality and Individual Differences, 125, 21-29. doi: 10.1016/j.paid.12.028